boazblake/courseMaker/README.md

 |webpack| Bundler with plugin system and integrated development server |
 |webpack-dev-middleware| Adds middleware support to webpack |
 |webpack-hot-middleware| Adds hot reloading to webpack |

+#Starter Kit for [Building Applications in React and Redux in ES6](http://www.pluralsight.com/author/cory-house) on Pluralsight